Covariance Estimation for Matrix-variate Data via Fixed-rank Core Covariance Geometry: Illustration of PICSE

-We generate the data and compute the estimate based on each aforementioned method for each $(p_1,p_2,n)$ under the models \textbf{(M1)}--\textbf{(M2)}, and replicate this procedure for $100$ times.
-The performance measure is given by $||\hat{\Sigma}-\Sigma||_2/||\Sigma||_2$, where $\hat{\Sigma}$ is the estimate of $\Sigma$.
-The numerical summaries of these relative differences are given in Appendix \ref{append.C} (see Table \ref{table3}--\ref{table6}).
-By the definitions of \texttt{Base-AI} and \texttt{Base-Chol}, they have different core components but yield the same estimate of $\Sigma$.
-Thus, we report the result on the consistency with respect to $\Sigma$ only for \texttt{Base-AI} as a representative.
-While this section provides only the result on the consistency with respect to $\Sigma$, note that the results on the consistency with respect to $K$ and $C$ are also provided in Appendix \ref{append.C}.

-Figures \ref{sec7.figure1}--\ref{sec7.figure4} show the box plots of the relative differences across $100$ iterations with different $(p_1,p_2,r)$, $\lambda$, and $n$.
+We present the results with respect to estimating $\Sigma$ for both models (\textbf{M1})--(\textbf{M2}).
+Figures \ref{sec7.figure1}--\ref{sec7.figure4} show the box plots of the relative errors across $100$ iterations with different $(p_1,p_2,r)$, $\lambda$, and $n$.
 In general, one can verify that $\KMLE$ performs poorly compared to other methods and shows a small standard deviation of the relative norms.
 This is because the dimension of $\calS_{p_1,p_2}^{++}$ is much lower than that of the space where the partial-isotropy core covariance lies.
 Thus, $\KMLE$ is already close to the pseudo-true parameter, namely, the separable component of $\Sigma$, $K$.
 Hence, $\KMLE$ may be estimating $K$ well but yield a poor estimate of $\Sigma$ as its core component is fixed as $I_p$.
 This implies that the Kronecker MLE is not a good estimate if the true covariance is not separable.